Count Basie: Post-war and later years

 In 1958, the band made its first European tour.
 Jazz was especially appreciated in France, The Netherlands, and Germany in the 1950s; these countries were the stomping grounds for many expatriate American jazz stars who were either resurrecting their careers or sitting out the years of racial divide in the United States.
-Neal Hefti began to provide arrangements, including "Lil Darlin'".
+Neal Hefti began to provide arrangements, including "Li'l Darlin'.
 By the mid-1950s, Basie's band had become one of the preeminent backing big bands for some of the most prominent jazz vocalists of the time.
 They also toured with the "Birdland Stars of 1955", whose lineup included Sarah Vaughan, Erroll Garner, Lester Young, George Shearing, and Stan Getz.

-In 1957, Basie the live album Count Basie at Newport.
+In 1957, Basie released the live album Count Basie at Newport.
 "April in Paris" (arrangement by Wild Bill Davis) was a best-selling instrumental and the title song for the hit album.
 The Basie band made two tours in the British Isles and on the second, they put on a command performance for Queen Elizabeth II, along with Judy Garland, Vera Lynn, and Mario Lanza.
 He was a guest on ABC's The Pat Boone Chevy Showroom, a venue also opened to several other black entertainers.
 In 1959, Basie's band recorded a "greatest hits" double album The Count Basie Story (Frank Foster, arranger), and Basie/Eckstine Incorporated, an album featuring Billy Eckstine, Quincy Jones (as arranger) and the Count Basie Orchestra.
 It was released by Roulette Records, then later reissued by Capitol Records.

 Later that year, Basie appeared on a television special with Fred Astaire, featuring a dance solo to "Sweet Georgia Brown", followed in January 1961 by Basie performing at one of the five John F. Kennedy Inaugural Balls.
 That summer, Basie and Duke Ellington combined forces for the recording First Time!
 The Count Meets the Duke, each providing four numbers from their play books.

 During the balance of the 1960s, the band kept active with tours, recordings, television appearances, festivals, Las Vegas shows, and travel abroad, including cruises.
 Some time around 1964, Basie adopted his trademark yachting cap.

 Through steady changes in personnel, Basie led the band into the 1980s.
 Basie made a few more movie appearances, such as in the Jerry Lewis film Cinderfella (1960) and the Mel Brooks movie Blazing Saddles (1974), playing a revised arrangement of "April in Paris".
+In 1982 Basie and his orchestra were the featured entertainment for the 50th Anniversary celebrations of the Pittsburgh Steelers at the David L. Lawrence Convention Center.

+Basie was a Prince Hall Freemason as a member of Wisdom Lodge No. 102 in Chicago as well as a Shriner.